 But today, card collecting has drastically changed, partly due to the pandemic, a bit from a renewed focus on nostalgia, and more.
 And, it’s not just the newly-released cards that are holding the value.
 In fact, many cards from the hobby’s dreaded “junk wax” era have become valuable.

-Now, in terms of expectation setting, many are also still worthless, but you might as well take a look, right?
+Now, in terms of expectation setting, many are also still worthless, but you might as well take a quick glance, and know about some of the different cards to look for right?

 There isn’t any great way to give guidance here, but think back to the big names you’re familiar with, and perhaps just look through some eBay listings for the years of cards you have.